 Did the shooter use blank bullets?
 Or did the audience just witness a magic trick?
 Neither.
 The bullets were real, it wasn’t a trick at all.
 But there was a bit of magic in what happened that day in Chicago.
 Let’s start from the beginning.

-Just to let you know, this article is also available in an audio format.
-Click on the image below to check out our podcast about Kazimierz Zeglen's incredible invention.
+This article is also available in an audio format as part of our podcast, Stories From The Eastern West.
+Below, listen to the episode on Kazimierz Żegleń's incredible invention.

 A monk who travelled across the ocean

 The man who took that shot in the windy city went down in American history as Casimir Zeglen.
 He was in fact a Polish immigrant whose name was formally Kazimierz Żegleń (Ka-zhee-miesh Jeh-glen).
 He was born in 1869 in Poland, in a part occupied by the Austro-Hungarian Empire at that time.
 At the age of 18, he joined The Congregation of the Resurrection of Our Lord Jesus Christ and became a monk.
 A few years later, he emigrated to America where his life took a considerably different direction.

 There, Żegleń discovered he had a gift for inventiveness and he started working on developing durable materials.
 You’re probably asking ‘Why would a monk get interested in creating durable materials?’ at this point.
 Good question.